Al-Muhandis/fp-instagramscrapper/README.md

 With the `TInstagramParser` class, you can get a bunch of other properties, media content, comments, stories, highlights etc.

-You must add `fphttpclientbroker` unit to `uses` block and add `TbFPHTTPClient.RegisterClientClass` before `TInstagramParser` instance creation.
+You must add `fphttpclientbroker` or `synapsehttpclientbroker` unit to `uses` block and add `TbFPHTTPClient.RegisterClientClass` or `TSynapseHTTPClient.RegisterClientClass` before `TInstagramParser` instance creation.
 For example, in `initialization` section

 ``` Pascal
 uses